-3. LEARNING TASK 3: Design of unit plan and assessment plan (Individual) (40%) Due Sunday July 21, 2024
+3. LEARNING TASK 3: Design of unit plan and assessment plan (Individual) (40%) Due Sunday July 20, 2025

-For this assignment, students will design a unit learning plan and assessment plan that demonstrate a solid understanding of the theoretical aspects presented in the course, and of the vision necessary in planning a unit.
+For this assignment, students will design a unit learning plan and assessment plan that demonstrate a solid understanding of the theoretical aspects presented in the course, and of the vision necessary in planning a unit of several weeks' duration.
 A template will be provided.